COVID Vaccine Mandate

 It is not unusual to feel less motivated when experiencing large changes in routine, as well as when facing the uncertainty and fear caused by a traumatic event like the coronavirus pandemic.
+And if you’ve been learning virtually for an extended period, it’s not uncommon to feel frustrated or bored with the situation.
 Please keep the following in mind:

-- Don’t lose sight of your goal to graduate on time – moving to a virtual environment has been a big change for both you and your instructors, but your instructors and education leadership are working hard to make sure that you still get the skills you need to graduate and obtain the job that you desire.
+- Don’t lose sight of your goal to graduate on time – learning in a virtual environment has been a big change for both you and your instructors, but your instructors and education leadership are working hard to make sure that you still get the skills you need to graduate and obtain the job that you desire.

-- Get back into a steady routine by setting up a schedule that you follow Mondays through Fridays.
+- Maintain a steady routine by setting up a schedule that you follow Mondays through Fridays.
 Block out time for your regularly scheduled classes, as well as time to study, relax, and get enough sleep.

 - Participate in the online student activities or set up online events with friends via online platforms.
-Social distancing does not mean stopping all human contact – we all need each other now more than ever.
+Social distancing and virtual learning don’t mean stopping all human contact – we continue to need each other now more than ever.

 - Reach out to your education leadership and instructors with questions and concerns.
 You also can utilize the counseling services provided by PTC at no cost by calling 1-800-647-3327 to set up a telephone appointment.
 Our counselors, Elizabeth and Patti, are scheduling phone appointments Monday through Friday 10 am – 2 pm.
 The same phone number also serves as a 24/7 hotline.

 - Remember that working together, we will get through this!

 If all of my classes are virtual or hybrid, how will I get my books/supplies prior to the start of each quarter?